gicentre/scrc/docs/flow/glasgow.md

 ###### EXPERIMENT

 ##### Be sure to check the legend here.
-We are using a non-linear scale to emphasize lower values.
-This helps us see the pattern, but makes it difficult to estimate and compare quantities.
+We are using a non-linear scale to emphasize lower values.<br/>This helps us see the pattern, but makes it difficult to estimate and compare quantities.

 Now let's consider the same data, the same cells, but re-organised to show smalls grid map of the _origins_ of those who travel to the position in the big grid map for work.